I didn’t want to run the other day. I was dead tired. Just couldn’t sleep the night before. But I went anyway.

 Pursuing a goal with someone else is the ultimate form of accountability.
 But just mustering the courage to tell someone about your crazy plans will help a lot.

 I pick a landmark up ahead – maybe a house or a streetlight.
 I look at it for a few strides and then I look down for 10 or 20 strides.
 By the time I look up again, I can see that I actually have moved forward and that’s encouraging.
+After I pass each landmark, I find a new one.

 It’s important to set sub-goals when going for a financial goal as well.
 Maybe you’ve run the numbers to see how much faster you’ll dump your debts if you throw an extra $50 or $75 at them each month.
-Every time you hit that sub-goal you’re making tangible progress.
+Every time you hit that sub-goal, you’re making tangible progress.

-Deciding to Not Stop
+Deciding to not stop

 I don’t think you should stop.
 Not until you accomplish the goal you’re pursuing.
 The feeling of accomplishment from achieving each sub-goal is celebration enough.